agroal/pgagroal/doc/CONFIGURATION.md

 The `pgagroal_databases` configuration defines limits for a database or a user or both.

-It also defines the initial pool size for a database and user pair.
+It also defines the initial and minimum pool size for a database and user pair.
 Note, that this feature requires a user definition file, see below.

 The configuration is loaded from either the path specified by the `-l` flag or `/etc/pgagroal/pgagroal_databases.conf`.

 ```
 #
-# DATABASE USER  MAX_CONNECTIONS INITIAL_SIZE
+# DATABASE USER  MAX_CONNECTIONS INITIAL_SIZE MIN_SIZE
 #
 all        all   all
 ```